-There is hereby created the (name of state) State Psychology Board.
-The Board shall consist of minimally six licensed psychologists and one public member.
-Members should be representative of teaching, training, and the professional practice of psychology.
-Psychologist Board members shall be licensed to practice in this state.
-Each psychologist serving on the Board shall have a minimum of five years of post-licensure experience.
-Board members shall reflect a diversity of practice specialties, both in health care and other applications.
+~~Psychologist Board~~Professional board members shall be actively licensed to practice in good standing in this state.
+Each psychologist serving on the Board shall have with a minimum of five years of post-licensure experience. ~~Professional Board~~ members shall reflect a diversity of practice specialties, both in health care and other applications and include representation from teaching, training, and practice areas.

+~~The public board members eligible under state law to serve shall be residents of the state, consistent with requirements of the state.
 Board members shall be appointed who are free from conflicts of interest in performing the duties of the Board.
-A public member shall not be a psychologist, an applicant or former applicant for licensure as a psychologist, a member of another health profession, or a member of a household that includes a psychologist, or otherwise have conflicts of interest or the appearance of such conflicts with duties as Board members.
-Appointments to the Board shall be made by the duly constituted appointing authority in this state.
-The appointing authority in this state shall solicit nominations from psychological organizations and licensed psychologists in this state.
-The term of office shall be five years, with provision for reappointment for one additional term.
-Lengths of terms of Board members shall be staggered.
+A public board member shall not be a licensed psychologist, licensed practitioner of psychology, an applicant or former applicant for licensure as a psychologist or practitioner of psychology, a member of another health profession, or a member of a household that includes a licensed psychologist or licensed practitioner of psychology, or otherwise have conflicts of interest or the appearance of such conflicts with duties as Board members.~~

+2. Board Appointments